msaharan/data_scientist_ai_agent/README.md

 ```

 - Use `./run.sh` or `uv run python -m src.data_scientist_ai_agent` if you prefer wrapper scripts.
-- See `USAGE.md` for additional launch options, persona settings, and flag descriptions.
+- See `USAGE.md` for additional launch options and flag descriptions.

 ### Example conversation